-The applicants come from 46 different countries, with: Somalia entering the list in the last three months.
-Considering only successful candidates, 31 different countries are represented.
+The applicants come from 47 different countries, with Jordan joining the field in the last quarter.
+Considering only successful candidates, 33 different countries are represented (two more than three months ago).

 The distribution by number of visa applicants and accepted applications is presented in Table 1.
-From this three-month period, the first country by number of ISV candidates is Russia, with 89 applicants on the records by the reference date (23,1% of the total).
-China follows suit, with 80 applicants5 (20.8%).
-Respectively, 79.7% of Russian applicants and 49.4% Chinese applicants have received an approval by the Committee.
+The first country by number of ISV candidates is Russia, with 90 applicants on the records at the reference date (22.5% of the total).
+China follows suit, with 85 applicants5 (21.2%).
+Respectively, 78.9% of Russian applicants and 51.8% of Chinese applicants received the approval of the Committee.

-As in the past quarter,.
-Pakistan is in third place, with 34 applicants; however, only five of them have received a Nulla Osta by the ISV Committee.
-The United States, in fourth place with 34 applications, show instead an acceptance rate above average, with 23 visas granted.
+As in the past quarter, Pakistan is in third place, with 35 applicants; however, only five of them have received a Nulla Osta by the ISV Committee.
+The United States, in fourth place with 34 applications, show instead an acceptance rate of about 70%, with 24 visas granted.

-Three more countries record more than ten applicants each: Iran, with 27 (12 approved); Ukraine, with 22 (20 approved); and India, with 20 (five approved).
+Three more countries record more than ten applicants each: Iran, with 28 (12 approved); Ukraine, with 23 (21 approved); and India, with 21 (five approved).